 - 1/2 Cup Grated Chocolate

 - With a beater, beat the cream until soft peaks form.

-- Add the condensed milk and the vanilla essence and lightly beat until it is all combined.
+Add the condensed milk and the vanilla extract and lightly beat until it is all combined.

 - Grate the chocolate and stir through the ice cream mixture.
 You can use milk, dark or even white chocolate.